rockero-cz/rockero-wiki/en/architecture.md

 Requests are objects that encapsulate the input data from an HTTP request.

 They provide a convenient way to validate and process user input before using it in your application.
+[Read more](https://laravel.com/docs/validation#form-request-validation)

 **Create command:** `php artisan make:request StoreUserRequest`